• Home

 • Start with a blast of heat: To help the chocolate muffins rise quickly and develop the perfect tall, domed top – bake the muffins for 5 minutes at a heat of 425°F. Then, reduce the oven temperature to 350°F and continue to bake for 15-17 minutes.
 The initial blast of heat lifts the muffins quickly, so do not skip this step!

-Overhead close-up photo of the top of a double chocolate muffin studded with melty chocolate chunks.
+Overhead close-up photo a chocolate chocolate chip muffin.

 Need some new and exciting ways to serve your muffins?
 From slathering them with Nutella to serving them with breakfast wraps, there are plenty of delicious ways to jazz up your chocolate muffins or turn them into a full-blown brunch!